portfedh/portfolio_grafana/README.md

 ## First time run

-Navigate to your project folder.
+- Navigate to your project folder.

-Make sure your virtual environment is activated.
+- Make sure your virtual environment is activated.

-To run all the python scripts, execute the following bash script from your terminal:
+ - execute the following bash script from your terminal:

 ```bash
 ./01_portfolio_run.sh